Deebasheikh/simple-calculator/README.md

-# simple-calculator
+"# simple-calculator"
-This is a simple calculator built by using TypeScript,Node.js and Inquirer.
+"# This is an online simple calculator built by using TypeScript,Node.js and Inquirer.",